 ASX Clear's margin methodologies are also subject to a comprehensive annual validation and ongoing review under ASX's Model Validation Standard (see CCP Standard 4.5).
-The RQG is responsible for performing the regular reviews of models, while Internal Audit coordinates the independent validation process with CRQ input.
+The RQG is responsible for reviewing the regular reviews of models carried out by CRQ, while Internal Audit coordinates the independent validation process with CRQ input.
 ASX's Model Validation Standard requires that all models that are critical to ASX (as measured against a series of risk factors) undergo a full annual validation (see CCP Standard 2.6).
 Under this framework the SPAN and DPS models must be externally validated annually, while CMM must be externally validated once every two years.
-ASX has engaged external experts for a three-year period to conduct annual validations of ASX's key risk models, including both the SPAN and DPS models.
-The first validations of these models will occur during the second half of 2014.
-A full external validation of CMM is scheduled for the following year.
-The Bank will monitor the outcome of these validations.
+During the Assessment period, ASX engaged external experts for a three-year period to conduct annual validations of ASX's key risk models, including both the SPAN and DPS models.
+The first validation of the SPAN model was completed in June 2015, and the validation of the DPS was completed in July 2015.
+A full external validation of CMM is scheduled for completion in 2015/16.
+The Bank will continue to monitor the outcome of these validations.

-At ASX, the margining process is governed by an internal Margin Standard, which is reviewed annually, with material changes approved by the Clearing Boards.
+At ASX, the margining process is governed by an internal Margin Policy and Margin Standard which is reviewed annually, with material changes approved by the Clearing Boards.
 The authorisation and documentation process for margin parameter changes and guidelines for the application of management discretion are also reviewed annually.

 ASX publishes detailed margining information on its website, including descriptions of the margining methodology, schedules of margin rates, and daily SPAN margin parameter files.
 These files allow participants to perform margin calculations on hypothetical or actual portfolios.
 A number of third-party vendors use this information to provide margin estimation software to participants.
+ASX also maintains a web-based margin estimator that participants and their clients can use to calculate margin requirements on ETO positions.